matt-goldeck/wharton/public/projects/afterburner/blog.md

 ## roadmap (aka flightplan 😎)

-I haven't had a chance to work on ,ost of what I actually want to build.
-I needed a foundation to build off of, and at bare minimum, a system to track jobs.
+I haven't had a chance to work on most of what I actually want to build.
+I needed a foundation to build from, and at bare minimum I needed a working data collection system.

-So this is all the fun stuff.
+So now I can do all the fun stuff.

 ### 🧰 Better AI Tooling